nicola-XVI/GeodataProcessingApplication/README.md

 - [`geo_preprocessor`](https://github.com/nicola-XVI/GeodataProcessingApplication/blob/master/python_scripts/geo_preprocessor.py): it performs preliminary operations on the data used for realizing the numerical model.
 - [`geo_importer`](https://github.com/nicola-XVI/GeodataProcessingApplication/blob/master/python_scripts/geo_importer.py): it imports information from different formats such as STL, OBJ, XYZ etc. However, the list can be extended to make the process more versatile.
 - [`geo_mesher`](https://github.com/nicola-XVI/GeodataProcessingApplication/blob/master/python_scripts/geo_mesher.py): it allows computing the volumetric mesh.
 For this modulus, two different approaches can be followed.
 The first method is based on calculating the distance to the terrain surface for performing a metric-based re-mesh procedure.
 This step can be repeated iteratively to increase the mesh quality.
 The open-source software [`MMG`](http://www.mmgtools.org/mmg-remesher-try-mmg/mmg-remesher-tutorials/mmg-remesher-mmgs/mmg-remesher-smooth-surface-remeshing) via API in Kratos is used for this purpose.
 On the other hand, the second approach sets the minimum and maximum dimensions of the contour surface elements.
+- [`geo_building`](https://github.com/nicola-XVI/GeodataProcessingApplication/blob/master/python_scripts/geo_building.py): it performs operations on the building geometry, such as, for example, positioning within the domain and removing buildings outside a given boundary or below a selected elevation.
 - [`geo_model`](https://github.com/nicola-XVI/GeodataProcessingApplication/blob/master/python_scripts/geo_model.py): it allows both to split the lateral surface of the domain to study different incoming wind directions and create boundary conditions following the conventions in Kratos.

 # Dataset